blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Dharma Shastra.md

 Robert Lingat adds that these texts suggest that "a rich literature on dharma already existed" before these were first composed. **These texts were revised and interpolated through their history because the various text manuscripts discovered in India are inconsistent with each other, and within themselves, raising concerns of their authenticity**.

-The Dharma Shastra texts present their ideas under various categories such as Acara, Vyavahara, Prayascitta and others, but they do so inconsistently.
+The Dharma Shastra texts present their ideas under various categories such as Achara, Vyavahara, Prayaschitta and others, but they do so inconsistently.
 Some discuss Acara but do not discuss Vyavahara, as is the case with Parasara-Smriti for instance, while some solely discuss Vyavahara.
 ## Achara
 Achara (आचार) literally means "good behavior, custom".
 It refers to the normative behavior and practices of a community, conventions and behaviors that enable a society and various individuals therein to function.
 ## Vyavahara